Trainee Events and Meetings

 This exciting and unique opportunity is for 2nd year fellows across North America.
 The College, through its Training Committee, sponsors a weekend course designed specifically for the 2nd year GI fellow.
 ACG covers travel, lodging and meal expenses for fellows-in-training to attend this meeting.

 Attendees rotate through the three breakout sessions in small groups.
 These case centered discussions by the experts follow a meet-the-professor format to encourage two-way discussion between the fellows and faculty.
 The focus is practical, i.e., how you would approach this patient and what tests you would order, in addition to the form of therapy.

-Nomination forms are sent in August directly to the GI Program Directors, who then nominate a second year fellow from their program to attend this meeting.
-Space is limited to 100 fellows from across North America.
+The link to the Nomination website is sent in July directly to the GI Program Directors, who then nominate a second year fellow from their program to attend this meeting.
+Space is limited to 125 fellows from across North America.
 Nominations will be accepted from July 18 – August 15, 2016.
 If accepted into the course, the nominee must be able to arrive in Washington, DC by 6:00 pm on January 13th.

 ACG offers the North American Conference of GI Fellows (NACGF) as an annual program for fellows.
 Sponsored by the American College of Gastroenterology and endorsed by the Canadian Association of Gastroenterology, NACGF includes research presentations by the Fellows, along with lectures, breakout sessions and coaching by a distinguished faculty of gastroenterologists.
 The conference is normally held between February and April and attendance at the conference is limited to twenty-five Fellows and is by invitation only.
 To contend for an invitation, Fellows must submit an abstract of their research via the website, www.nacgf.org.
 Abstract submissions usually take place between mid-November through mid-January.
 Updated information regarding the program can be found on this website.